Wutname1/BetterBags-Openable/README.md

 ## Features and Usage

 You can access the configuration through the BetterBags addon configuration panel.
-Here are the available options and their categories:
+Here are the available options:

-**Filter Toys:**

-- Tooltip Text Searched For: "Use: Adds this toy to your Toy Box."

-**Filter Appearance Items:**

-- Tooltip text is searched for "Use: Add this appearance to your collection."

-**Filter Creatable Items:**

-- Tooltip text is searched for "Use: Create a soulbound item appropriate for your loot specialization."

-**Openable Items:**

-- Tooltip text is searched for "Open the container", "Use: Open", "Right Click to Open."

-**Lockboxes:**

-- Tooltip text is searched for "Locked."

-**Filter Generic on Use Items:** (Default is disabled)

-- Tooltip text is searched for "Use:"
-- All other filters will be checked first.
-If this option is enabled, it will be used as a final catch for anything that does not fit elsewhere.
+- Color: Change the color of the category.
+Reload UI to see changes.
+- Filter Modes: Toggle various filtering options for different item types.

 ## Categories and Filters